blockant/upicrypto/README.md

 # Functionalities For Users:
 1. Private Key management / ERC 4337
 2. Social Login - Register through Gmail/Google Accounts / Social accounts Onboarding through OAuth2
-3. Passwordless authentication and authorisation - Link-based authentication through Gmail or SMS - Will use AWS SES for emails or mobile services for sending links through SMSs.
+3. Passwordless authentication and authorisation - Link-based authentication through Gmail or SMS - Will use AWS SES for emails or mobile services for sending links through SMSs

 # UI/UX for the project